 The BERA Blog editors are pleased to announce the launch of a new series of publications: BERA Bites, edited collections of selected articles on key topics in education published on the BERA Blog.
 Presented in an easily printable and accessible... [...]

 Early Career Researcher Network

-The BERA Early Career Researcher Network aims to offer support for those who are in the process of completing their masters or doctorate in education, as well as those who have completed their studies within the past 3 years.
+The BERA Early Career Researcher Network aims to offer support for those who are in the process of completing their masters, doctorate or EdD in education, as well as those who have completed their studies within the past 3 years.
 It seeks to meet the needs of not only those who are pursuing studies/careers as researchers within Higher Education, but also those who are practitioners (in primary, secondary or Further Education) seeking to undertake research to support their development.

 In line with BERA’s strategic priority to increase capacity of the field, the principle objectives of the Network are to provide opportunities for early career researchers (ECRs) to engage with their peers to develop their knowledge and skills; to gain experience and to network; and to be connected with BERA and the broader academic community within education.
 The Network will accomplish this in a number of ways, from targeted correspondence with ECRs to events designed specifically to meet the needs of this community.
 BERA will also provide bursaries to enable ECRs to access development opportunities as well as provides awards to recognise the work that is undertaken within the field.

 The BERA ECR Network has two convenors, Oliver Hooper and Yuwei Xu.

 To help assist the ECR Network achieve a national reach, we are pleased to announce the appointment of 6 new regional reps for the Network who will support the convenors in organising events on a regional basis, and in doing so increase the capacity of the Network